-- Improve modeling and weather forecasting to predict the risk of sediment-laden flows after wildfires. - 14.2 Increase understanding of how debris flows and fires impact percolation rates. - Work collaboratively with regulatory agencies to develop flexible approaches that recognize and allow for the removal of vegetation necessary for maintaining effective water supply and flood management infrastructure.
+- Improve modeling and weather forecasting to predict the risk of sediment-laden flows after wildfires. - 14.2 Increase understanding of how debris flows and fires impact percolation rates. - Advocate for policies of regulatory agencies that provide more flexibility for removal of vegetation and therefore sediment accumulating in debris basins, spreading basins, and reservoirs as well as erosion control measures.

-Promote continuous dialogue and engagement with Tribes, communities, and other stakeholders to learn about community needs and exchange ideas on the importance of sediment management to maintain flood protection.
+Promote education and engagement at the community level as to the importance of sediment and debris management to maintain local flood protection.

-Improving the understanding of post-fire impacts as well as facilitating effective debris basin management will help to achieve our target to maintain a minimum of 75% of available capacity in all debris basins and 80% of average available capacity in reservoirs.
+Improving the understanding of post-fire impacts as well as facilitating effective debris basin management will help to achieve our target to maintain a minimum of 75% of available capacity in all debris basins and 80% of available capacity in reservoirs.